To Get Started…

 3. Quickly Sample Background and Foreground Colors

 There is an easier way to sample both background and foreground colors with Photoshop CC.
 Instead of just clicking on the background or foreground swatch as you used to do, click on the Eyedropper tool and click to sample a background color.
 Holding Alt on Windows or Option on Mac will sample a new foreground color.
+This clipping path company has also the best tool you can use if you want to cut out an object or removes the background.

 4. Position a Selection or Shape